-We’ve been interested in the creative and committed ways people are finding to to work for racial justice in the middle of a pandemic, and we’re collecting descriptions of some of them here.
+We’ve been interested in the creative and committed ways people are finding to to work for social justice in the middle of a pandemic, and we’re collecting descriptions of some of them here.
 These below came to us in response to our Physical Distance / Social Solidarity mask project, described in this post.

 Anoosh: My company, Inclusive Futures Consulting, helps parents, educators, and institutions teach kids to understand identity differences and practice inclusion across identity lines.
 For my volunteer work, I coordinate the Yolo Rainbow Families parent and teen groups, supporting and advocating for LGBTQ+ families in my county.
 As a queer womxn of color, I emphasize intersectionality in everything we do.
 I am also the project manager of the ApoYolo Project, a program I initiated when our COVID-19 selter-in-place order began, which provides assistance to keep our Spanish-speaking immigrant families housed, fed, and safe during the pandemic.
 We have grown from only a handful of families in March to over 40 families in two towns as of August.
 I have participated in many BLM/anti-racism protests, and I helped organize a social media demonstration for people with disabilities to participate in during a concurrent in-person protest.